-Unexplained infertility occurs when standard infertility testing fails to produce a cause or diagnosis for a failure to become pregnant.
+Unexplained infertility occurs when standard infertility testing fails to produce a cause for the inability to become pregnant.
 There are a variety of treatment routes available for those experiencing unexplained infertility.

-Unexplained infertility is also called idiopathic infertility, which is the medical term utilized among physicians to classify this phenomenon.
+Unexplained infertility is also called idiopathic infertility, which is the medical term used among physicians to classify this phenomenon.